ipaleka/rewards-site/docs/api/frontend_api/ClaimComponent/classes/ClaimComponent.md

 [`RewardsClient`](../../RewardsClient/classes/RewardsClient.md)

-The client for interacting with rewards contract
+The client for interacting with rewards contract and API

 ##### walletManager

 `WalletManager`

-The wallet manager for account state management
+The wallet manager for account and network state

 #### Returns